monerodocs/md/docs/interacting/monerod-reference.md

 | `--rpc-bind-ipv6-address`       | IPv6 to listen on.
 By default `::1` (localhost).
 All remarks for `--rpc-bind-ip` are applicable here as well.
 | `--rpc-use-ipv6`                | Enable IPv6 for RPC server (disabled by default).
 | `--rpc-ignore-ipv4`             | Ignore unsuccessful IPv4 bind for RPC.
 Useful if you only want to use IPv6.
 | `--rpc-restricted-bind-ip`      | IP to listen on with the limited version of API.
 The limited API can be made public to create an Open Node.
+By default `127.0.0.1`, set it to `0.0.0.0` to listen on all interfaces.
+| `--rpc-restricted-bind-ipv6-address` | IPv6 to listen on with the limited version of API.
+The limited API can be made public to create an Open Node.
+By default `::1` (localhost).
+Set it to `::` to listen on all interfaces.
 | `--rpc-restricted-bind-port`    | TCP port to listen on with the limited version of API.
-To be used in combination with ``--rpc-restricted-bind-ip`.
+To be used in combination with `--rpc-restricted-bind-ip`.
 | `--confirm-external-bind`       | Confirm you consciously set `--rpc-bind-ip` to non-localhost IP and you understand the consequences.
 | `--restricted-rpc`              | Restrict API to view only commands and do not return privacy sensitive data.
 Note this does not make sense with `--rpc-restricted-bind-port` because you would end up with two restricted APIs.
 | `--rpc-ssl`                     | Enable TLS on RPC connections.
 One of: `enabled` \| `disabled` \| `autodetect` (`=autodetect` by default).
 You **should** enable this if you connect a remote wallet.